johnsn27/FYPSupportingMaterial/README.md

 The system will be demoed in full at the viva (as I have these credentials)

 ## Reason for not Including Entire Datasets
-The BBC Articles dataset contains 2000/10000 articles due to size constraints The BBC Articles with sentiment dataset contain 1/10000 due to a number of reasons including size constraints
+The BBC Articles dataset contains 2000/10000 articles due to size constraints. <br>
+The BBC Articles with sentiment dataset contain 1/10000 due to a number of reasons including size constraints.